Not Sure About the COVID-19 Vaccine? Get the Facts, Then Decide

 The benefit of receiving the vaccine, and having a greatly reduced chance of developing serious COVID-19, far outweighs the remote chance of such an event.

-FACT: COVID-19 vaccines can cause a short fever, headache, fatigue, sore arm or chills, especially after the second dose.
-Other reactions are extremely rare.
+FACT: COVID-19 vaccines can cause reactions such as a short fever, headache, fatigue, sore arm or chills, especially after the second dose.
+Other reactions are extremely rare, and severe reaction are extremely rare.

 Myths and fears: Some people have seen claims that large numbers of people are getting seriously ill from the vaccine, that the risks of the vaccine aren’t being reported, or that officials know there are long-term risks but are keeping them secret.

-The bottom line: Tens of thousands of people have received the vaccines in clinical trials, and every day thousands more are getting it, now that the first two vaccines are approved.
-They are all being asked to track and report any symptoms they experience.
+The bottom line: Tens of thousands of people have received the three approved vaccines in clinical trials, millions more have gotten them since December, and every day hundreds of thousands more are getting them.
+Everyone who gets vaccinated is invited to track and report any symptoms they experience, and data about what they're reporting is being shared publicly.

 Coronavirus is widespread right now, so a vaccinated person may have been exposed to it in the days before they got vaccinated.
 If post-vaccination symptoms last more than a day or two, or if they include a cough, shortness of breath, diarrhea, or loss of taste or smell, the vaccinated person should talk to their health provider and stay home in isolation (away from others) until they can get tested for the coronavirus.